 As a rule, there’s a checklist of documents that need to be available to “OK” the house for sale.
-However, exceptional situations happen when an inexperienced realtor can miss something out.
+However, exceptional situations happen when an inexperienced realtor can miss something.

 For example, most properties (with the exception of older properties) must have a license of habitation.
-An older license may exist and your realtor would check that requirement as fulfilled.
+An older license may exist, and your realtor would check that the requirement is fulfilled.

 However, if the previous owner or the one before him has made changes to the property that have not passed through the City Hall’s process of approval, your property will not be licensed to use.

-You may only become aware of this the hard way when you start renovation and an inspector from the City Hall officially informs you that you have to put all work on hold and close up the building until the property is “legalized”.
+You may only become aware of this the hard way when you start the renovation, and an inspector from the City Hall officially informs you that you have to put all work on hold and close up the building until the property is “legalized”.

 You will have to hire a land surveyor and an architect to draw detailed plans of the property and submit a project of legalization to City Hall.